partiallyordered/postman-migration/Proposal.md

     transformation is not accessible to tests written with Postman.
 - Postman supports a much more limited range of output formats and integrations than the wider Javascript ecosystem.
+- Postman development is limited to the Postman IDE.
+This contains a passable code editor and a console for debugging.
+Jest users have available to them an enormous suite of development and debug tools produced by perhaps the most active development community in the world.

 #### Javascript Skills
 Javascript experience is required to work on Mojaloop effectively.
 It is an increasingly common skill set and is highly available in the market.
 Much more so than Postman skills.
 Tests written targeting a commonly-used Javascript runner would be more accessible to prospective users of and contributors to Mojaloop.

+#### Environmental Consistency
+Postman has a corresponding runner for executing collections in CI environments, _Newman_.
+This mostly works, but there are some differences in the behaviour of the sandbox between Postman and Newman.
+These are likely bugs.
+The consequence is that tests will behave differently in the Postman UI and when run with Newman.
+This has been observed to be the source of test failures that have been very difficult to diagnose.

 #### Postman Skills
 Postman introduces a sandbox and "scripting" model with